Glacier (wrestler)

-Raymond M. Lloyd (born May 13, 1964) is an American martial artist, professional wrestler, and actor.
+Raymond Lloyd (born May 13, 1964) is an American martial artist, professional wrestler and actor.
+He is signed to All Elite Wrestling (AEW) as a coach and trainer.
 He is best known for his appearances with World Championship Wrestling from 1996 to 1999 under the ring name Glacier.

 Early life

 Lloyd was born into a law-enforcement family in Brunswick, Georgia.
 His father, Harold, served as a commander with the Georgia State Patrol for 28 years; his mother, Lois, worked with the Georgia Driver's License Division prior to her retirement in 1999; and his fraternal twin brother, Ron, is a retired state trooper.
 A lifelong professional wrestling fan, Lloyd and his brother attended shows at the Jacksonville Coliseum.
 He graduated from Brunswick High School in 1982, and played offensive tackle for the school football team all four years, becoming its first All-State player in his senior year.
 He additionally competed for the track and field team, in the shot put and discus.